ash11sh/deeplearning_glossary/README.md

 ​	We calculate the mean of all the AP's, resulting in an mAP value from 0 to 100%.

-> you can this [code](https://github.com/Cartucho/mAP) to evaluate your object detection model
+> you can use this [code](https://github.com/Cartucho/mAP) to evaluate your object detection model

 E.g: